cancerberoSgx/typescript-plugins-of-mine/typescript-plugin-move-declaration/README.md

 TypeScript plugin : A Refactor TypeScript plugin for moving exported declarations to another file.

+**IMPORTANT** seems they are already on it : https://github.com/Microsoft/TypeScript/blob/master/src/services/refactors/moveToNewFile.ts

 a.k.a : **move classes, functions, interfaces, etc to other files refactor**

 ** WIP - use at your own risk **